 Originally from Massachusetts, drummer Adam Everett made a home in the Bay Area – performing, recording, and teaching private students.
-He graduated from San Jose State University with a Bachelors of Music in Jazz Studies in 2011, and while there he studied with local music legends John Shifflet, Wayne Wallace, Frank Sumares, Aaron Lington, Galen Lemmon, Joe Hodge, and Jason Lewis.
-In addition to freelancing, Adam performed regularly in the bay area with the traditional jazz six-piece Emperor Norton’s Jazz Band, as well as his own modern jazz group, The Adam Everett Quartet.
+He graduated from San Jose State University with a Bachelors of Music in Jazz Studies in 2011 after studied with local music legends John Shifflet, Jason Lewis, Galen Lemmon and the late Joe Hodge.
+Adam performed regularly in the bay area with his own modern jazz group, The Adam Everett Quartet.
 He also taught private drum lessons at Music Village in Campbell, CA.

-Adam relocated to New York City, where he again freelanced, performed in bands and taught regularly.
-There he collaborated with Dos Allen and Yoshiki Yamada to form The Day One Trio, improvising original sets of music at will.
-They worked regularly as the house band for Prime & Beyond Restaurant in the lower east side of Manhattan, and even recorded an album entitled Day One.
+Adam then relocated to New York City, where he again performed in bands and taught weekly.
+There he collaborated with Dos Allen and Yoshiki Yamada to form The Day One Trio, a saxophone/bass/drums trio improvising complete sets of acoustic music as the house band for the Prime & Beyond Steakhouse in the lower east side of Manhattan.
+The trio recorded an album entitled Day One.

 Adam is an experienced cruise ship musician, having completed four contracts with Holland America Cruise Line performing in the party band, production orchestra, and lounge trio.
 He has sailed around the world to beautiful and astonishing places such as the Mediterranean, Caribbean, Southeast Asia, and Alaska.

-Since relocating to New Orleans in 2014, Adam has worked with countless bands as a sideman, paying his dues in clubs on Bourbon Street, Frenchmen Street, The French Market, and more.
-He maintains a full-time performance schedule with multiple bands.
+Relocating to New Orleans in 2014, Adam worked with countless bands as a sideman, paying his dues in clubs on Bourbon Street, Frenchmen Street, The French Market, and in local festivals such as French Quarter Fest and Jazz Fest.
+He maintained a full-time performance schedule for over seven years.
 He has a strong work ethic and takes learning new music very seriously.
 This includes active listening, taking notes, and rehearsing.
-He is humbled by the musical history of New Orleans and has learned from many local bandleaders on regular gigs, some which last six hours or more.
-Adam takes pride in the diversity of his work and often shifts between multiple styles of music in a day, whether it’s Jazz, Blues, Americana, Brass Band or Cajun music.
-He is available for hire locally and for touring.
-Please see the music page for examples of his playing.
+Humbled by the musical legacy of New Orleans music, Adam learned patience and stamina by playing local gigs, some that lasted six hours!
+Adam takes pride in the diversity of his work and looks forward to playing multiple styles of music in a day, whether it’s Jazz, Blues, Americana, Brass Band or Cajun music.